 The company has accumulated losses as on the year end date amounting to Rs.
-768.83 million (2019: Rs.
-764.24 millions).
+775.50 million (2020: Rs.
+768.83 millions).
 The operations of the Company are closed since financial year 2009 due to which the Company has been facing financial and operational difficulties and was unable to discharge its financial and operational liabilities in ordinary course of business.
-The Company was reporting nil sales since then and was totally dependent upon the financial support of its directors and sponsors to fulfil its operational and financial obligations.
-The Company has also disposed off all of its operating fixed assets and settled its outstanding bank loan and other obligations.
+The Company was reporting nil sales.
+The Company has also disposed off all of its plant and machinery and settled its outstanding bank loan and other obligations.